TzeHuoGucciHo/P6_Pose_Depth_Py/README.md

     Find the "C:\Users\_your_username_\anaconda3\envs\_your_environment_\Lib\site-packages\easy_dwpose\dwpose.py" file and replace that file.
         Note, _your_username_ and _your_environment_ needs to be adjusted according to your own specifications.

+If you are having issues with running the main.py script, try finding the line initializing the model_path variable and replace the code efter the "=" symbol with the absolute path to the depth_anything_v2_vits.pth file in the checkpoints folder.